 Rich, simple, and everything a pound cake should be.

 all-purpose flour (sifted)

 Beat butter and sugar at medium speed with an electric mixer for 2 minutes or until creamy.

 Add eggs one at a time, beating just until incorporated.

 Sift together flour, salt, and soda.
 Add the flour mixture to butter mixture gradually, alternating with adding the sour cream.
 Start and end with adding the flour mixture.
 Beat at a low speed with each addition.

 Pour batter unto a greased and floured 10-inch tube pan (or bundt pan) and put in the oven.
 Bake for 90 minutes.

 Cool in pan on a wire rack for 10-15 minutes, then remove from pan and continue to cool on the wire rack.

 I still think about Vonita often, and Grey, too.
 With my own middle name, "Grey," it's hard not to.
 They were two sisters who grew up in one of the poorest parts of the country during the 1930s as a family of farmers in a West Virginia coal-mining town.
 They both lived lives of humility and significance, loving each other and their families with fierce loyalty.
 I like to think that I honor their memory with my own fierce loyalty to sour cream pound cake.

+Grey passed in 2012.
+Alzheimer's claims over 100,000 lives each year.
+Please consider donating to the Alzheimers Association.
 My grandmother, Vonita, passed away from ALS in 2010 at age 84.
-Please consider donating to the ALS association.
-Two years later, Grey also passed away.
-Alzheimer’s claims over 100,000 lives each year.
-Please also consider donating to the Alzheimers Association.
+Also, consider donating to the ALS association.
 Both these strong women fought battles against horrible illnesses.
 With your help, we can continue to raise awareness, find treatments, and one day, cures.